Github-App-Testing-Organization/small/README.md

 # small
-small repo as test candidate
+a small repo as test candidate